Trioxis/fossilize-aws-ebs/README.md

 ```
 npm run watch
 ```
 Your terminal will display updated test status as soon as save your code.
+(This doesn't do linting, you can use `npm run watch-lint` for that).

 #### Code Coverage